 And you won’t necessarily be top priority.
 If you’ve got an urgent problem (your site is down, say), you need to know that someone will be looking at it urgently.

-Rather than seeking ad hoc WordPress help, it is often better to get a support package in place.
+Rather than seeking ad hoc WordPress help, it is often better to have ongoing WordPress maintenance and support in place.
 By partnering with a WordPress support company you’ll have lots of benefits.
 You’ll be working with a company that understands your site, its structure and the plugins it uses.
 You’ll be working with a company that knows your business and can help you achieve its objectives.
 And you’ll be a priority customer if you have an urgent question.
 In short, they’ll be a genuinely useful asset to your business as well as giving you peace of mind when it comes to your website.